AraStuff/awesome-aragon/README.md

 - [Open Enterprise](https://github.com/AutarkLabs/open-enterprise) - Open Enterprise is a collection of Aragon apps that enable organizations to curate issues, collectively budget, and design reward and bounty programs.
 - [P2P Models](https://github.com/p2pmodels) - A set of apps organized around document editing.
 - [Aragon](https://github.com/aragon/) - All the stuff that Aragon One worked on.
 Includes some apps, but mostly core infra.
+- [LexDAO](https://github.com/lexDAO) - Pushes forward the cutting edge of Aragon DAOs and DAO to DAO interactions via Agent.

 ### Delegated voting